 You can make a company that does business in Virginia your registered agent.
 For example, you can find a company that specifically does business as a registered agent to become yours.

-Incfile can help you here.
-Incfile acts as a registered agent as well as a useful resource for every step of creating your LLC.
+Bizee can help you here.
+Bizee acts as a registered agent as well as a useful resource for every step of creating your LLC.